MitoLab-JLF/OR-GSEA/README.md

 The provided `.rnk` files are examples based on human olfactory epithelium transcriptomics data from Olender et al. (2016).

 ---
 ## Example ssGSEA analysis

 An example single-sample GSEA (ssGSEA) analysis is provided in [`ssGSEA_example/`](./ssGSEA_example).

 The directory contains:

-* `OR_ssGSEA_example.ipynb` — Python notebook for the example ssGSEA analysis.
+* `OR_ssGSEA_example.ipynb` — Google Colab notebook containing the step-by-step workflow with detailed code annotations.
-* `df_for_ssgsea.xlsx` — preprocessed transcriptomics dataset used for the example analysis.
+* `df_for_ssgsea.xlsx` — example transcriptomics dataset from Olender et al. (2016) used to demonstrate the workflow.

-The example uses transcriptomics data from human olfactory epithelium and reference specimens obtained from Olender et al. (2016).
+How to run ssGSEA:

+1. **Open the notebook**: Launch `OR_ssGSEA_example.ipynb` in Google Colab, where each step of the analysis is explained via inline code comments.
+2. **Input data formatting**: You can run the notebook directly with the provided `df_for_ssgsea.xlsx` or substitute it with your own dataset.
+Custom expression matrices must follow the same structure:
+   * **Rows**: Unique gene identifiers (HGNC Gene Symbols).
+   * **Columns**: Sample names (containing normalized expression values such as TPM, RPKM, or CPM).
+3. **Execute the analysis**: The pipeline uses `gseapy.ssgsea()` to compute sample-specific normalized enrichment scores ($NES$) across the OR family gene sets.

 ---